Curve fitting: Fitting lines and polynomial functions to data points

 The degree of the polynomial curve being higher than needed for an exact fit is undesirable for all the reasons listed previously for high order polynomials, but also leads to a case where there are an infinite number of solutions.
 For example, a first degree polynomial (a line) constrained by only a single point, instead of the usual two, would give an infinite number of solutions.
-This brings up the problem of how to compare and choose just one solution, which can be a problem for software and for humans, as well.
-For this reason, it is usually best to choose as low a degree as possible for an exact match on all constraints, and perhaps an even lower degree, if an approximate fit is acceptable.
+This brings up the problem of how to compare and choose just one solution, which can be a problem for both software and humans.
+Because of this, it is usually best to choose as low a degree as possible for an exact match on all constraints, and perhaps an even lower degree, if an approximate fit is acceptable.

 Fitting other functions to data points

 Other types of curves, such as trigonometric functions (such as sine and cosine), may also be used, in certain cases.

 In spectroscopy, data may be fitted with Gaussian, Lorentzian, Voigt and related functions.

 In biology, ecology, demography, epidemiology, and many other disciplines, the growth of a population, the spread of infectious disease, etc. can be fitted using the logistic function.

 In agriculture the inverted logistic sigmoid function (S-curve) is used to describe the relation between crop yield and growth factors.
 The blue figure was made by a sigmoid regression of data measured in farm lands.
 It can be seen that initially, i.e. at low soil salinity, the crop yield reduces slowly at increasing soil salinity, while thereafter the decrease progresses faster.